 Scheduler

-Scheduler is a free Scraper APIs feature used to automate your recurring scraping and parsing jobs by creating schedules for them.
+Scheduler is a free feature of the Scraper APIs that lets you automate recurring scraping and parsing jobs by creating schedules.

-Check out a video tutorial below to learn more about this feature as well as to see how it works.
+Check out the video tutorial below to learn more about Scheduler and how it works.

 Step-by-step guide on automating your recurring scraping jobs using Scheduler

-We advise using Scheduler together with Upload to Cloud Storage feature.
-This way, you can set up your schedule and receive regular data updates in your storage, without making any effort on fetching results from our system.
+We advise using Scheduler together with the Upload to Cloud Storage feature.
+This way, you can set up your schedule and receive regular data updates in your storage without trying to fetch results from our system.

-IMPORTANT: Scheduler is a powerful tool and can easily rack up your service bill.
-We advise testing it with a few job items and a limited number of repeats to ensure you're getting the correct data at the right intervals.
+IMPORTANT: Scheduler is a powerful tool that can quickly raise your service bill.
+We advise testing it with a few job items and a limited number of repeats to ensure you get the correct data at the right intervals.
 Once that's established, you can stop the test schedule and create a new, scaled-up schedule.

 When creating a new schedule, follow the simple steps below.